adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 />
 </Zoom>

-After you click **Save**, the **Locales** window closes, and the chosen languages are added to the paywall.
-Now you can translate the content.
-This can be done manually, or automatically with ChatGPT or you can export the localization file and pass them to external translators or translating agencies.
+Now, you can translate the content manually, use AI like ChatGPT, or export the localization file for external translators.

 ## Translating paywalls with AI

-With the current development level of AI, AI translation is a perfect option to get a fast, qualitative localization fast and free.
+AI-powered translation is a quick and efficient way to localize your paywall.

 :::note

-To use the paywall automatic translation with ChatGPT, you’ll need a paid plan: Pro, Pro+, or Enterprise.
+To use AI for paywall translation, you’ll need a Pro, Pro+, or Enterprise plan.

 :::

-You can both translate **String** and **List** values, all of them are selected by default (you can see them marked violet).
-If some lines have been already translated, they are marked green and will not be added to the new localization by default.
-Not translated and not chosen for translation lines are grey.
+You can translate both **String** and **List** values.
+By default, all lines are selected (highlighted in violet).
+Lines that have already been translated are marked in green and won’t be included in the new translation by default.
+Lines that are not selected or translated appear in gray.

 <Zoom>
   <img src={require('./img/localization-table.webp').default}